Arup3201/SmartFlow-Traffic-Manager/README.md

 **Dashboard Access:**

-The user logs into the IntelliRoute Traffic Solutions dashboard using secure credentials.
+The user logs into the SmartFlow Traffic Manager dashboard using secure credentials.

 **Real-Time Overview:**